jobisoft/TbSync/README.md

 ## Roadmap

 This is work in progress.

- * [x] store passwords in password manager, not in Prefs
- * [x] change design to be more intuitive
- * [x] simplify configuration (server profiles)
- * [x] support multiple ActiveSync accounts on same or different servers
- * [x] allow to sync more than one address book per account
- * [x] sync categories (compatible to Category Manager Add-On)
- * [x] sync basic calendar properties (Start/Stop, Reminder, Location, Subject, Categories, Description, BusyStatus, Sensitivity, AllDayEvents )
- * [ ] sync advanced calendar properties (MeetingStatus, Attendees, Attachements, Repeated Events)
- * [ ] sync tasks
- * [ ] sync global adress book
- * [x] support ActiveSync Autodiscover
+Future releases will be as follows:

+v0.7.0: get all calendar stuff done (MeetingStatus, Attendees, Attachements, Repeated Events) v0.7.5: add support for tasks v0.8.0: rewrite contacts part (it is still using original TzPush code, but I want to use a different method, which is more easy to maintain) and fix a few bugs v0.8.5: add support for global address book (if possible) v0.9: release candidate for productive use v1.0: stable release

 ## Icon sources